Spread offense: Overview

-The spread offense is specifically designed to open up seams and holes for the offense, and does not specifically focus on the passing or running game, however, like all types of offenses, there can be sub types which can specifically focus on the passing or running game, or even option, fakes or trick plays.
+The spread offense is specifically designed to open up seams and holes for the offense, and does not specifically focus on the passing or running game, however, like all types of offenses, there can be subtypes which can specifically focus on the passing or running game, or even option, fakes or trick plays.

 Philosophical differences

 The basic pre-snap appearance of the spread offense is constant—multiple receivers on the field.
 Most contemporary versions of the spread utilize a shotgun snap, although many teams also run the spread with the quarterback under center.
 Jack Neumeier's 1970 iteration of the spread offense utilized both formations.
 In addition, the actual execution from those formations varies, depending on the preferences of the coaching staff.
 While most of these are balanced offenses, such as the one utilized by Larry Fedora's North Carolina Tar Heels, several sub-forms also exist.

 Air Raid

 One of the extreme versions is the pass-oriented Air Raid typified by Hal Mumme in the late 1990s at the University of Kentucky.
 Coaches that employ this version of the spread are Mike Gundy's Oklahoma State Cowboys, Sonny Dykes's TCU Horned Frogs, Mario Cristobal's Miami Hurricanes, Lincoln Riley's USC Trojans, Matt Rhule's Nebraska Cornhuskers, and Ryan Day's Ohio State Buckeyes.
 This version employs multiple spread sets and is heavily reliant on the quarterback and coaches being able to call the appropriate play at the line of scrimmage based on how the defense sets up.
 Current TCU Horned Frogs head coach Sonny Dykes, who coached under Mike Leach at Texas Tech, uses a variant of the Air Raid that makes more use of the running game and tight ends and running backs in the passing game.